V-Sekai/manuals/decisions/20230611-wasm-in-v-sekai.md

 The proposed solution uses WebAssembly (Wasm) to enhance performance and functionality in V-Sekai through User-Generated Content (UGC) Wasm modules.
 These modules are attached to a `MissingNode` as a script, enabling them to provide property data and behavior for nodes in the virtual world or game.

-**Note MissingNode and MissingResource are existing Godot Engine 4.0 stable features**
+**MissingNode and MissingResource are existing Godot Engine 4.0 stable features**

 Here's a concise explanation of the implementation: